 Student Parking Permits are transferable, should you need to use a different car.
 Any changes that are necessary can be made at the Public Safety Office.

 Each parking permit is associated with one car.
 Students may register more than one car.
 Should a student have a problem with the car that they registered, they can stop at the Public Safety Office for assistance in resolving permit problems.
+Please feel free to email the Public Safety deparment with any issues for a faster response at firstname.lastname@example.org.
+Any guests in need of a daily parking pass may come to the main office at any time to obtain a daily parking pass.

 Campus maps refer to parking lots being intended for use by students and visitors.
 If you’re a student, you’re not a visitor; you’re a student.
 All students who drive to campus and park on campus must have a Student Parking Permit, or they may be subject to enforcement activities.
 You’re a student if you’re taking a class here, even if you go to another school.